Study: Former NFL receiver Vincent Jackson had stage 2 CTE

 Jackson played 12 seasons with the San Diego Chargers and Tampa Bay Buccaneers before retiring in 2018.
 Jackson, a three-time Pro Bowl selection, was 38 when he died.

-The late player’s family on Thursday released the findings of a study conducted by the Boston-based Concussion Legacy Foundation’s brain bank in hopes of raising awareness of CTE and the risks of the disease.
+On Thursday, the late player’s family released the findings of a study conducted by the Boston-based Concussion Legacy Foundation’s brain bank in hopes of raising awareness of CTE and the risks of the disease.

 “Vincent dedicated so much of his life to helping others.
 Even in his passing, I know he would want to continue that same legacy,” Jackson’s widow, Lindsey, said in a statement released by the foundation.